Hantaro Nagaoka: Life

 Nagaoka was born in Nagasaki, Japan on August 19, 1865 and educated at the University of Tokyo.
 After graduating with a degree in physics in 1887, Nagaoka worked with a visiting Scottish physicist, Cargill Gilston Knott, on early problems in magnetism, namely magnetostriction in liquid nickel.
 In 1893, Nagaoka traveled to Europe, where he continued his education at the universities of Berlin, Munich, and Vienna, including courses on Saturn's rings and a course with Ludwig Boltzmann on his Kinetic Theory of Gases, two influences which would be reflected in Nagaoka's later work.
-Nagaoka also attended, in 1900, the First International Congress of Physicists in Paris, where he heard Marie Curie lecture on radioactivity, an event that aroused Nagaoka's interest in atomic physics.
+Nagaoka also attended, in 1900, the first International Congress of Physics in Paris, where he heard Marie Curie lecture on radioactivity, an event that aroused Nagaoka's interest in atomic physics.
 Nagaoka returned to Japan in 1901 and served as professor of physics at Tokyo University until 1925.
 After his retirement from Tokyo University, Nagaoka was appointed a head scientist at RIKEN, and also served as the first president of Osaka University, from 1931 to 1934.

 His granddaughter was pianist Nagaoka Nobuko.